Welcome to Part 3 of the Google Cloud Endpoints Tutorial.

 We have looked at generating the API implementation so far.
 You can pick and choose, whether you want to write it by hand or use the generated classes and tweak them to your liking.
 Whichever way you go, what we have now with us is an API backend that is hosted on the Google Cloud (App Engine) and we need to start consuming it via client applications.

-In this part of the tutorial, we are going to look at writing an Android client that consumes the Quotes API that we have ready and hosted.
+In this part of the series, we are going to look at writing an Android client that consumes the Quotes API that we have ready and hosted.
 The tutorial will look at writing the application from scratch and demonstrating the List Quotes and Add New Quote function.
 Once you see that work, you can extend the Android application a bit further by incorporating the Edit Quote and Delete Quote as needed.

 What do you need ?